 If you’re leaning more toward the buying route but are unsure how you’ll come up with the money to buy the equipment upfront, you might consider a business equipment loan.
 If you’d rather own your equipment and save money by not leasing, there are ways to get the funding.
 Read on to learn how you can secure a business equipment loan and start putting the capital to work growing your business.

-Where Can I Get a Business Equipment Loan?
+Where can I Get a Business Equipment Loan?

 Traditional Lenders

-Nontraditional Lenders
+Alternative Lenders

 Fundid Capital Marketplace